Spectres & Souls

 In a speech to the incoming class of Party cadres at what is sometimes coyly referred to as China’s National Academy of Governance (aka, The Party School of the Central Committee of the Chinese Communist Party) on 3 September 2019, Xi Jinping managed to outdo himself by using the term ‘struggle’ 鬥爭 over fifty times, breaking the record he set in January in a chilling New Year’s Address to the nation.

-The ‘struggle philosophy’ 鬥爭哲學 of Xi Jinping inherits the tradition of his predecessors, just that of Mao and his generation of Chinese revolutionaries inherited and adapted Marxism-Leninism as practiced by Joseph Stalin.
+The ‘struggle philosophy’ 鬥爭哲學 of Xi Jinping inherits the tradition of his predecessors, just as Mao and his generation of revolutionaries inherited and adapted Marxism-Leninism as practiced by Joseph Stalin.

 Following the establishment of the People’s Republic of China in 1949, Mao and his cohort would face the dilemma confronted by all rebels since the time of the French Revolution some one hundred and fifty years earlier.
 As Isaiah Berlin puts it in his study of what he calls ‘the artificial dialectic’:

 ‘The avoidance of … opposite dangers—the need to steer between the Scylla of self-destructive Jacobin fanaticism and the Charybdis of post-revolutionary weariness and cynicism—is therefore the major task of any revolutionary leader who desires to see his regime neither destroyed by the fires which it has kindled nor returned to the ways from which it has momentarily been lifted by the revolution.’